A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

-\paragraph{Syntax.} We report the full syntax of CC, given in~\cite{CM13}, but as we will see in \S~\ref{sec:translation} some terms are unnecessary for our results; we \lgbox{box} such terms in our presentation of the syntax.
-In the original presentation of CC, expressions $e$ may contain any basic values (integers, strings, etc.) or computable functions, making the language trivially Turing complete.
-Here, instead, we restrict them to the constant $\zero$ and the successor operator used on variables, i.e., $\suc x$.
-We also restrict labels $l$, originally picked from an infinite set, to be either $\lleft$ or $\lright$, as for MC.
-The major difference between MC and CC is the usage of \emph{public channels} $a$ and \emph{session channels} $k$.
+\paragraph{Syntax} We report the full syntax of ChC in Figure~\ref{fig:chc_syntax}.
+Several terms are unnecessary for our translation; we \lgbox{box} such terms in our presentation of the syntax.
+In the original presentation of ChC, expressions $e$ may contain any basic values (integers, strings, etc.) or computable functions, making the language trivially Turing complete.
+Also, labels $l$ range over an infinite set.
+Here, for our development, we need only to consider expressions of the form $\zero$ or $\suc x$, and labels $\lleft$ and $\lright$ (as in CC).
+The major difference between CC and ChC is the usage of \emph{public channels} $a$ and \emph{session channels} $k$.
 Public channels are used to create new processes and channels at runtime, whereas session channels are used for point-to-point communications between processes.
-We will only need a single session channel in our development in \S~\ref{sec:translation}.
+We only need a single session channel in our development.

-We comment on the syntax of CC, reported in Figure~\ref{fig:cc_syntax}, where $C$ is a channel choreography.
+An interaction $\eta$ in ChC can be either a start, a value communication, a selection, or a delegation.
+In a start term $\scgenstart$, the processes $\pids p$ on the left synchronise at the public channel $a$ in order to create a new private session $k$ and spawn some new processes $\pids q$ ($k$ and $\pids q$ are bound to the continuation).
+Each process is annotated with the role it plays in the created session.
+Roles are ranged over by $\role A, \role B, \role C, \ldots$.
+They are used in the typing discipline of \newtext ChC \oldtext to check whether sessions are used according to protocol specifications, given as multiparty session types~\cite{HYC16}.